jh3nd3rs0n/argmatey/README.md

      *
      * Usage: base64 [OPTION]...
 [FILE]
      * Base64 encode or decode FILE, or standard input, to standard output.
      *
+     * With no FILE, or when FILE is -, read standard input.
+     *
      * OPTIONS:
      *   -d, --decode